0xOptimism/Awesome-DAO/README.md

 * [Snapshot](https://snapshot.org) - Snapshot is a decentralized voting system.
 It provides flexibility on how voting power is calculated for a vote.
 * [Tally](https://www.tally.xyz/) - Tally's no-code tool submits DAO proposals for a vote.
 For example, send funds from the treasury or call a smart contract.
 * [Orca Protocol](https://www.orcaprotocol.org/) - Orca Protocol makes governance accessible by creating tools around a DAO’s most basic primitive: people.

+## Organization Tools

+* [Clarity](https://www.clarity.so/) - Easily plan projects, track tasks, and stay organized with a single collaborative workspace that combines freeform documents with structured project management.
+* [Notion](https://www.notion.so/) - Notion is a software designed to help members of a company or organization coordinate deadlines, objectives, and assignments for the sake of efficiency and productivity.
+* [Lobby](https://www.lobby.so/) - Knowledge management for Web3 organizations.

 # Contributing